Instagram is blowing up right now.

 Even if your image is directly targeted at your audience, the text is great, and your offer is strong – if the image itself looks crappy, most people won’t even bother to stop scrolling.

-The image is just like the headline of a blog post – if the headline isn’t amazing, nothing else really matters, because people won’t read the content.
+The image is just like the headline of a blog post–if the headline isn’t amazing, nothing else really matters, because people won’t read the content.

-However, the image on an Instagram ad is even more important than a headline is for a blog post, because on Instagram, the image both captures attention and then shares emotional and informational value with the reader.
+However, the image on an Instagram ad is even more important than a headline is for a blog post, because on Instagram, the image both captures attention and shares emotional and informational value with the reader.

 In other words, the image on an Instagram ad is both the headline AND most of the content.